Health Benefits of DHA: An Omega-3 Fatty Acid in Fish and Algae

 DHA is beneficial for brain function and cognition as well as sight.
 It seems to be very important in the outer membranes of neurons (nerve cells), especially in those involved in the transmission of nerve impulses from one neuron to another.

-A team of researchers at the University of Alberta discovered that lab animals fed a diet high in docosahexaenoic acid stored more of the chemical in the hippocampus area of their brain, which plays an important role in memory.
+A team of researchers at the University of Alberta discovered that lab animals fed a diet high in docosahexaenoic acid stored more of the substance in the hippocampus area of their brain, which plays an important role in memory.
 They also found that the cells in the hippocampus could communicate with each other better when more DHA was present.
 These processes might explain why the chemical seems to improve memory.
 The amount of DHA in the brain decreases with age, so ensuring that the diet contains this nutrient may help to maintain memory as we grow older.

 A low brain level of docosahexaenoic acid seems to be a risk factor for Alzheimer's disease.
 As yet, it's unknown if the nutrient can treat the disease.